The Cost of Information: The Case of Constant Marginal Costs: Related Literature

 \section{Related Literature}

-The question of how to quantify the amount of information provided by an experiment is the subject of a long-standing and interdisciplinary literature. \cite*{kullback1951information} introduced the notion of Kullback-Leibler divergence as a measure of distance between statistical populations. \cite*{kelly1956new}, \cite*{lindley1956measure}, \cite*{marschak1959remarks} and \cite*{arrow1971value} apply Shannon's entropy to the problem of ordering information structures.
+The question of how to quantify the amount of information provided by an experiment is the subject of a long-standing and interdisciplinary literature. \cite*{kullback1951information} introduced the notion of Kullback-Leibler divergence as a measure of distance between statistical populations. \cite*{kelly1956new}, \cite*{lindley1956measure}, \cite*{marschak1959remarks} and \cite*{arrow1971value} apply mutual information to the problem of ordering information structures.

 More recently, \cite*{hansen2001robust} and \cite*{strzalecki2011axiomatic} adopted KL-divergence as a tool to model robust decision criteria under uncertainty. \cite*{cabrales2013entropy} derive Shannon entropy as an index of informativeness for experiments in the context of portfolio choice problems \citep*[see also][]{cabrales2017normalized}. \cite*{frankel2018quantifying} put forward an axiomatic framework for quantifying the value and the amount of information in an experiment.